AkronCivicHackathon/CoventryTownshipFireDeptHydrants/README.md

 ## Production

 You can build a production version of the application by running `grunt dist`.
-It will pull all of the files in the `public/` directory.
+It will pull all of the files in the `public/` directory, which can be deployed to a simple webserver.